AndrewLJackson/siar/README.md

 Parnell, A.C., Inger R., Bearhop, S. & Jackson, A.L.
 2010.
 Source partioning using stable isotopes: coping with too much variation.
 PLoS ONE, 5(3), e9672 . [doi](https://doi.org/10.1371/journal.pone.0009672)

 Version 4.2.4.XXXXX
-* SIAR is now deprecated.
+* SIAR is now defunct.
     * Please use the packages [SIBER](https://github.com/AndrewLJackson/SIBER) for fitting of ellipses and convex hulls.
     * Please use the package [MixSIAR](https://github.com/brianstock/MixSIAR) for fitting mixing models which offers the latest suite of options for including linear covariates and hierarchical random effects among other new developments.
 You may also use the package [simmr](https://github.com/andrewcparnell/simmr) for fitting simple or lite versions of mixing models.